Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 Uninsured motorist (UM) coverage pays for your injuries and damages when an at-fault driver carries no auto insurance at all.
 Underinsured motorist (UIM) coverage kicks in when the at-fault driver does have insurance, but their policy limits aren't high enough to cover your full losses.
 Together, UM/UIM is one of the most powerful — and often overlooked — protections you can add to your auto policy.

 The numbers make a compelling case for carrying this coverage.
-According to the Insurance Research Council's 2025 study, 15.4% of U.S. motorists were uninsured in 2023 — that's more than 1 in 7 drivers on the road.
-Some states are far worse: Mississippi tops the list at around 28%, followed by Washington D.C. at over 25%, and New Mexico at nearly 25%.
-When you factor in underinsured drivers — those who carry just enough coverage to be legal but not nearly enough to pay for a serious accident — the protection gap becomes even wider.
+According to the Insurance Research Council's 2025 report, 15.4% of U.S. motorists were uninsured in 2023 — that's more than 1 in 7 drivers on the road, up from 12.6% in 2019.
+Even more striking: when underinsured drivers are included, 1 in 3 U.S. drivers (33.4%) were either uninsured or underinsured in 2023 — a 10 percentage point increase since 2017.
+Some states are far worse: Mississippi tops the list at 28.2%, followed by New Mexico at 24.1%, and Washington D.C. at 23.1%.
+When you consider that nearly one in five injury accidents involves losses exceeding the at-fault driver's coverage limits, the protection gap becomes impossible to ignore.

 Pincher's Pro Tip

 UM/UIM coverage typically costs just a few dollars per month to add to your existing policy — making it one of the best values in personal finance protection.
-Don't wait until you need it to wish you had it.
+At roughly 3–5% of your total annual premium, it's affordable protection you can't afford to skip.

 What UM/UIM Coverage Protects You Against